A geometric model for the derived category of gentle algebras: Homomorphisms in the derived category of a gentle algebra

+and all other components are zero.
+Finally, we can define one last morphism similarly by looking at~$\sigma_{i+j+1}$ instead of~$\sigma_{i-1}$.

-Note that a quasi-graph map gives rise to a homotopy class of single and double maps, defined in the next section.
-In fact, all single and double maps that are not singleton maps arise in this way, see \cite[Definition 3.12]{ArnesenLakingPauksztello}.
+Note that these morphisms are all homotopic to each other, and thus define the same morphism in the derived category of~$A$.
+Note also that a quasi-graph map gives rise to a homotopy class of single and double maps, defined in the next section.
+In fact, all single and double maps that are not singleton maps arise in this way, see \cite[Definition 3.12]{ArnesenLakingPauksztello}, where the argument generalizes to the graded case.